dominickpastore/ruddr/docs/development.rst

 update the IPv4 address and one to update the IPv6 address(es).
 That being said, those methods are actually responsible for quite a bit, such as detecting duplicate notifies, working with the addrfile, and retrying failed updates.
-Ruddr provides a few base classes that handle all those functions and lay the groundwork for several common types of APIs.
+Ruddr provides a few base classes that handle all those responsibilities and lay the groundwork for several common types of dynamic DNS provider APIs.
 Each of them provides certain abstract methods appropriate to the specific style of API they support.

 To create an updater, create a class that inherits from one of those base classes, listed below, and implement its abstract methods as described under